DragonflyRobotics/DeepShift-Project-Documentation-Fork/docs/Getting Started/1 - Initial Steps.md

 wget -qO - https://www.mongodb.org/static/pgp/server-5.0.asc | sudo apt-key add -
 ```

-If you get an error with the command above, you need to install `gnupg` and then reimport the key.
+If you get an error with the command above, you need to install `gnupg` and then re-import the key.
 ```commandline
 sudo apt install gnupg
 wget -qO - https://www.mongodb.org/static/pgp/server-5.0.asc | sudo apt-key add -